markvelous/0x/README.md

 ```
 git clone https://github.com/0xProject/0x-launch-kit
 ```
-`Run the wizard and load the Docker image`
+Run the wizard and load the Docker image

 ```
 npx @0x/launch-kit-wizard && docker-compose up
 ```

 Once the image is built, open the browser to see the exchange instantly.
 It will be running at the port specified in the wizard.
-The default is http://localhost:3001/
+The default is [localhost:3001](http://localhost:3001/)

 There is further instructions for [using the Launch Kit with Ganache](https://github.com/0xProject/0x-launch-kit/wiki/FAQ#development-with-ganache) and for [deploying to AWS](https://github.com/0xProject/0x-launch-kit/wiki/FAQ#aws)